Oil Painter & Illustrator

-His paintings are emotional.
-His years as an illustrator have taught James to communicate clearly and powerfully in visual terms.
+He is an emotional painter.
+His years as an illustrator taught James to communicate clearly and powerfully in visual terms.
 On the bookshelves, a book cover has to immediately grab the potential reader.
 It can have layers of subtlety and complexity, but first has to get noticed.
 This concept shows up in James Griffin’s paintings, which catch the viewer’s attention, but then have lasting interest as they unfold over time.

 “Every painting is a chunk of your life that in a way you somehow wrestled into paint,” James Griffin says.